marinaurpi/projectesIntegrats/README.md

 ### Item creators

-Objects where items will be spawned (fridge, shelves)
+Objects where items will be spawned (fridge, shelves).
 #### Code
 ```
 private void OnMouseDown()